-Being pregnant with multiples means you will have two, three, or more babies at once.
+Being pregnant with “multiples” means you will have two, three, or more babies in your uterus at once.
 Twins are the most common set of multiples.
 Your multiples can be identical.
 This means the babies are conceived from the same egg.
 Identical babies look alike, are the same gender, and have matching DNA.
 Or your multiples can be fraternal.
 This means the babies are conceived in separate eggs at the same time.
 Fraternal babies may or may not look alike and can be different genders.
 If you have a multiple of three or more, you can have a mix of identical and fraternal babies.

 Path to improved health

-- an increased hCG level (pregnancy hormone)
+- An increased hCG level (pregnancy hormone).

-- quick weight gain
+- Quick weight gain.

-- heightened nausea, or morning sickness
+- Heightened nausea, or morning sickness.

-- early fetal movement.
+- Early fetal movement.

 Things to consider

 Most women who are pregnant with multiples have normal pregnancies and give birth to healthy babies.
 However, a woman who is pregnant with multiples is considered high-risk.
-There is increased strain on you and the babies.
-Certain health problems may occur.
+There is increased strain on your body and the babies.
+Certain additional health problems may occur.
 You have a higher chance of getting conditions such as gestational diabetes.
 Your babies are at a higher risk of being born prematurely and having low birth weights.

-Throughout the pregnancy, you will require more frequent prenatal checkups and tests than with a typical pregnancy.
+Throughout the pregnancy, you will require more frequent prenatal checkups and tests than with a single pregnancy.
 You also should focus on a healthy lifestyle.
 Eat a balanced diet, and make sure you are exercising and getting plenty of rest.

 Questions to ask your doctor